 The third principal component of total compensation for the Company's key employees is long-term incentive compensation awards.
-Historically, this had taken the form of an annual grant of equity awards, usually in the form of restricted stock and/or stock options, under the Stock Plan.
+Prior to 2009, this had taken the form of an annual grant of equity awards, usually in the form of restricted stock and/or stock options, under the Stock Plan.

-However, beginning with 2009 (and again in 2010 and 2011), the Company did not implement an annual equity award program under its Stock Plan as a component of long-term compensation.
-To enable the Company to seek to maintain competitive total compensation, the Company adopted a cash LTIP component under its Incentive Compensation Plan, effective from and after 2010.
-The 2011 calendar year was the second performance year under the Company's newly-implemented LTIP.
+Since 2009, the Company has not implemented an annual equity award program under its Stock Plan as a component of long-term compensation.
+To enable the Company to maintain a competitive total compensation opportunity, the Company adopted a cash LTIP component under its Incentive Compensation Plan, effective from and after 2010.
+2012 was the third year that the Company granted LTIP awards.

-Approximately 60 senior employees, including the Named Executive Officers (other than Mr. Kennedy), were eligible to participate in the 2011 LTIP Program.
-Funding of the 2011 LTIP Program was based on the Company's degree of achievement of two equally weighted performance goals (namely, its 2011 EBITDA Performance Goal and its 2011 Free Cash Flow Performance Goal).
+Approximately 60 senior employees, including the Named Executive Officers, were eligible to participate in the 2012 LTIP.
+Funding of the 2012 LTIP was based on the Company's degree of achievement of two equally-weighted performance targets (namely, its 2012 EBITDA Performance Target and its 2012 Free Cash Flow Performance Target, as more fully described above).

-Awards under the 2011 LTIP Program were structured as flat dollar amounts, tiered to levels of responsibility within the organization, and were approved by the Compensation Committee in December 2010.
-Once earned, based upon the degree of achievement of the Company's 2011 Performance Goals, the award amount would be paid out in equal one-third amounts in March 2012, March 2013 and March 2014, provided the participant received a "target" or better performance rating under the Company's Performance Management Review process for 2011 and remains employed with the Company on the applicable payment date.
-By deferring payments over three years for the 2011 performance year, the program's structure is intended to have a retentive effect on the key personnel expected to implement the Company's business plan from year to year.
+Awards under the 2012 LTIP were structured as flat dollar amounts, tiered to levels of responsibility within the organization, and were approved by the Compensation Committee in December 2011.
+Once earned, based upon the degree of achievement of the Company's 2012 Performance Targets, the award amount would be paid out in equal one-third amounts in March 2013, March 2014 and March 2015, provided the participant received a "target" or better performance rating under the Company's Performance Management Review process for 2012 and remains employed with the Company on the applicable payment date.
+By deferring payments over three years for the 2012 performance period, the program's structure is intended to have a retentive effect on the key personnel expected to implement the Company's business plan and/or long-range plan.